Tag: non-fiction

 • High School Earth Science Projects on Rocks

-[One of 50 articles written and published for Demand Media in 2013] The common element to all science projects is the scientific method, which is composed of five steps: the research question, the hypothesis, the procedure, your results, and a conclusion.
-Whether you are examining rocks, studying animals or the behavior of people, these five…
+The common element to all science projects is the scientific method, which is composed of five steps: the research question, the hypothesis, the procedure, your results, and a conclusion.
+Whether you are examining rocks, studying animals or the behavior of people, these five steps provide the framework for your interrogation of reality and how you… Read more

 • The Advantages of Early Intervention for Deaf Children